PRODUCTSVisit

 8. Clean up the roof after each day’s work, removing all screws, cuttings, swarf etc., and leave roof clean and watertight.

-As with all roofing products, we recommend extra caution be taken when walking on the roof.
-When walking on SharpLine® roofing, always wear flat rubber soled shoes and place feet only in the trays, taking care to avoid the last tray or two near edges of the metal roof area.
+As with all roofing products, extra caution must be taken when walking on the roof.
+When walking on SharpLine® roof cladding always wear flat rubber soled shoes and place feet only in the trays, taking care to avoid the last tray or two near edges of the metal roof area.
 Walk close to supports to avoid damage.

 Maintenance Information close-medium-white